ShivaniKhatri96/dog-library/README.md

 # BowWow Bookshelf

 > BowWow Bookshelf is a mini library where you can find facts about different breeds of dogs.
-> If you are a dog lover, it's especially for you *wink*
+> If you are a dog lover, it's especially for you *wink*.
 > It takes some time for the data to load from the API.
 Just be patient when the data loads *hehe*

 ### Screenshots